MemelyPepeartly/ponyfinder-tribes-foundryvtt-module/README.md

 # Ponyfinder Content Module

-This module adds content for the Ponyfinder third-party 2e book content to Foundry VTT.
+This module adds content for the Ponyfinder: Tribes of Everglow third-party 2e book content to Foundry VTT.

 ## How to use